 Click the Lock button to turn Loop Lock on or off.
 When on, the loop point is the same as the start point.
 When off, the loop point is independent from the start point and indicated by a separate loop marker.

-Click the Loop menu to cycle between the three loop modes:
+Click the Loop dropdown menu to select from the three loop modes:

 Off: The sample will not loop.

 Forward (Fwd): When the loop reaches its end point, it will start playing again from the loop point.